-(1) All Option Awards were granted with an exercise price equal to the fair market value on the date of grant.
-One forty-eighth of the shares subject to each option vests and becomes exercisable one month after the vesting commencement date, and an additional one forty-eighth of the shares subject to each option vests each month thereafter.
+Stock Awards reflect Performance Awards under our LTCP and the Program.
+The LTCP and the Program and how these Stock Awards vest upon achievement of performance related goals are described in the section herein entitled "Compensation Discussion and Analysis".
+Option Awards were granted with an exercise price equal to the fair market value on the date of grant.
+One forty-eighth of the shares subject to each such option vest and become exercisable one month after the vesting commencement date, and an additional one forty-eighth of the shares subject to such option vest each month thereafter.